-Does Dry Cleaning Get Rid of Body Odour?
+Does Dry Cleaning Eliminate Body Odour?
 Here’s What You Should Know

 A Straightforward Guide to Keeping Clothes Fresh

-At London Dry Cleaning Company, we get this question a lot:
+At Hampstead Garment Care, we get this question a lot:

 “Does dry cleaning actually remove body odour from clothes?”

-The quick answer: Yes, most of the time it does.
+The quick answer is yes —most of the time, it does.

 But it’s not always that simple.
-Some smells are more stubborn, certain fabrics react differently, and how often you clean your clothes can change the results.
+Some smells are more stubborn, certain fabrics react differently, and the frequency of cleaning your clothes can alter the results.

 This guide will break down how dry cleaning works, why some odours stick around, and how you can keep your wardrobe smelling fresh in between cleans.